matt-kimball/allocscope/README.md

 ## Getting started

-While it will be likely be most useful to use allocscope on a program with symbols, which you have compiled yourself, you can verify that it functions correctly by performing a trace on a standard system command, such as `ls`:
+While it will likely be most useful to use allocscope on a program with symbols, which you have compiled yourself, you can verify that it functions correctly by performing a trace on a standard system command, such as `ls`: